kmlnbr/deep-fmask/README.md

 # Deep F-Mask for Cloud, Shadow and Snow detection in Sentinel 2 Imagery
 This repository contains the code based on the methods described in the paper 'Self-Trained Cloud, Cloud Shadow and Snow Masking Model for Sentinel-2 Images in Polar Regions'.

 Paper Link:

-Contact:
+Contact: kamal.nambiar@fau.de

 ---
 ### Install instructions

-The code in this repository was developed for Python 3.6 on CentOS.
+The code in this repository was developed for Python 3.6 on CentOS 8.

 - We recommend using an Anaconda environment for managing the dependencies.
+You may have to modify the cudatoolkit version in the *environment.yml* depending on the GPU model.
 ```console
 conda env create --name DFMask --file environment.yml
 ```
-- [Optional: For Training/Comparision] Install the Fmask4 from the developer's [GitHub repository]( https://github.com/GERSL/Fmask).
+- [Optional: For Training/Comparison] Install the Fmask4 from the developer's [GitHub repository]( https://github.com/GERSL/Fmask).
-- [Optional: For Comparision] Install Sen2Cor 2.8 from [ESA STEP Website](http://step.esa.int/main/snap-supported-plugins/sen2cor/sen2cor_v2-8/).
+- [Optional: For Comparison] Install Sen2Cor 2.8 from [ESA STEP Website](http://step.esa.int/main/snap-supported-plugins/sen2cor/sen2cor_v2-8/).

-### Dataset Setup
+### Training Dataset Setup
 - Go to the exp_data directory
 - Install the .SAFE files provided in the *train_filename.txt*, *test_filename.txt* and *validation_filename.txt*  from [Copernicus Datahub](https://scihub.copernicus.eu/dhus/#/home)